forthrightla/joshwrightlac/index.md

   - author: Bill Franz, Associate UX Director at AXS
     avatar: "/images/bill.jpeg"
     content: Josh is a thoughtful and creative problem solver.
 He asks the right questions and gets people engaged and invested to help answer them.
-He was great to work with, and I’d jump at the chance to collaborate with him again.
+I’d jump at the chance to collaborate with him again.
   - author: Girmant Ragus, Sr Creative Director at LegalZoom
     avatar: "/images/girmant-1.jpeg"
     content: Josh is great - period!
 He's very detail oriented and extremely capable